shalomb/gitlab-job-guard/README.md

 gitlab-job-guard -c="^$CI_BUILD_REF_NAME$"  # Match current branch name (exactly).
                                             # i.e. 'master' does not match 'master-deployment'

+gitlab-job-guard -c='.+' -s='running|pending'  # Match any pipeline in running or pending state
 ```

 To hold a job for a collision on part of the ref name (e.g. on branch prefix